JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 interlayer_2_1 = get_layer(multilayergraph, :interlayer_layer_2_layer_1)
 ```

-Both `MultilayerGraph` and `MultilayerDiGraph` fully extend `Graphs.jl`, so they have access to Graphs.jl API as one would expect, just keeping in mind that vertices are `MultilayerVertex`s and not subtypes of `Integer` (`MultilayerVertex` is actually a subtype of `AbstractVertex` that this package defines, see [Future Developments](#Future-Developments)), and that edges are `MultilayerEdge`s, which actually subtypes `AbstractEdge`.
+Both `MultilayerGraph` and `MultilayerDiGraph` fully extend `Graphs.jl`, so they have access to Graphs.jl API as one would expect, just keeping in mind that vertices are `MultilayerVertex`s and not subtypes of `Integer` (`MultilayerVertex` is actually a subtype of `AbstractVertex` that this package defines, see [Future Developments](#Future-Developments)), and that edges are `MultilayerEdge`s, which subtype `AbstractEdge`.

 Some notable examples are